pek-si/byc-lyzer/README.md

 ### Usage
 Open the web-site ([index.html](index.html)) in your favourite browser.
 I have tested it with a desktop Chromium, but it should work on other modern browsers just as well.
 Browsers on mobile devices should work too but prepare to scroll a lot.

 Copy and paste the game seed into the text area *BYC Current Seed* and click *Analyze* button.
 If everything went OK, you should see the Game status, and publicly available information.
 If the game is over, also the secret information is disclosed.
-Text area *BYC Initial Seed* is used for tracking buried cards, but that feature is not yet available.
+Text area *BYC Compare Previous Seed* is used for inspecting the previous game state of the finished game.
+A button to export *End of Game Summary* will appear on finished games.

 The data contained in the seed is then displayed on the tables.
 The card information shown is generally divided into two groups: played cards (i.e. those that are discarded or in play) and deck cards (i.e. those still in the deck).
 You may re-order the data on any column by clicking the column header.
 Only the name of the card will be shown.